-The Constitutional Court ruled that a newspaper violated the fundamental rights of a journalist to a life free from violence, non-discrimination against women, the right to work and the right to petition, after she was allegedly sexually harassed by a coworker.
-Through its actions and omissions, the newspaper failed its duties to prevent, investigate and punish the violence that she suffered, as they did not afford her a clear support route with a gender perspective.
-The Court analyzed the phenomenon of sexual violence against women journalists and its impact on the phenomenon of self-censorship.
-For the Court, the State and individuals have clear obligations to prevent, investigate, prosecute and punish violence and/or discrimination based on gender, mainly in the field of journalism and the media.
+The Constitutional Court of Colombia ruled that a newspaper violated the fundamental rights of a journalist to a life free from violence, non-discrimination against women, the right to work and the right to petition, after she was allegedly sexually harassed by a co-worker.
+Through its actions and omissions, the newspaper failed in its duties to prevent, investigate and punish the violence that she suffered, as they did not afford her a clear support route with a gender perspective.
+The Court analyzed the phenomenon of sexual violence against women journalists and its impact on self-censorship.
+For the Court, the State and individuals have clear obligations to prevent, investigate, prosecute and punish violence and/or discrimination based on gender, particularly in the field of journalism and the media.

 Facts

 The journalist Claudia Vanesa Restrepo worked for El Colombiano newspaper since 2015.
-On 2019, Restrepo was victim of a sexual assault allegedly committed by one of her coworkers, currently under investigation by the criminal justice.
-She told the situation to the general director and the director of human resources of the newspaper and requested to adopt measures such as the creation of a protocol of action and a standard operating procedure for when cases similar to hers occur.
-As the perpetrator was a coworker, she had to see him daily in the office and this caused anxiety, discomfort and concern to her.
+In 2019, Restrepo was victim of sexual assault allegedly committed by one of her co-workers, currently under investigation by the criminal justice system.
+She explained the situation to the general director and the director of human resources of the newspaper and requested to adopt measures such as the creation of a protocol of action and a standard operating procedure to deal with similar situations arising in the future.
+As the perpetrator was a co-worker, she had to see him daily in the office and this caused anxiety, discomfort and was a cause of concern for her.

 A group of employees supported Restrepo and submitted a request to the newspaper to take a set of measures for dealing with sexual abuse and/or sexual harassment in the institution.
-The measures included the creation of a protocol focused on prevention and intervention that would include an attention route to the victims.
+The measures included the creation of a protocol focused on prevention and intervention, including an attention route for the victims.
 After this, she filed an information request to the newspaper for following up on the results of her colleague’s request.
-The newspaper gave a partial reply where they made a recount of the training, the projects and, in general, the actions they carried out.
+The newspaper gave a partial reply where they made a recount of the training, the projects and, in general, the actions they had carried out.

-For this reason, Restrepo filed a Tutela (an application for the protection of constitutional rights) against El Colombiano newspaper for the violations of her rights to equality, non-discrimination against women, live a life free of violence and the right to petition.
+For this reason, Restrepo filed a Tutela (an application for the protection of constitutional rights) against the El Colombiano newspaper for the violations of her rights to equality, non-discrimination against women, to live a life free of violence and the right to petition.

-The newspaper said that they are not competent to judge and decide on the guilt of the alleged aggressor and argued that it was an issue with an ongoing investigation led by the criminal justice.
-They also said that the facts occurred after working hours and for that reason they did not have a margin of action to intervene.
-Finally, they took measures to prevent the plaintiff from meeting her alleged aggressor.
+The newspaper said that they were not competent to judge and decide on the guilt of the alleged aggressor and argued that it was an issue sub judice.
+They also claimed that the incident had occurred after working hours and for that reason they did not have a margin of action to intervene.
+It would be discriminatory and illegal to impose disciplinary sanctions or carry out dismissals.
+Still, they took measures to prevent the plaintiff from meeting her alleged aggressor.

-Restrepo invoked the constitutional rights of equality, non-discrimination against women, to live a life free of violence and the right to petition on the action of Tutela.
-As per articles 13, 43 and 23 of the Colombian Constitution.
+Restrepo invoked the constitutional rights of equality, non-discrimination against women, to live a life free of violence and the right to petition on the action of tutela, as per articles 13, 43 and 23 of the Colombian Constitution.
 She requested an order for the newspaper to implement a prevention and care protocol in cases of sexual abuse and harassment.
-The first instance rejected the petition adducing that the plaintiff did not prove the violation of these rights.
+The first instance rejected the petition on the grounds that the plaintiff did not prove the violation of these rights.
 The tribunal confirmed the first instance ruling.

-The Decree 2591/91, which regulates tutela, establishes that once the regular proceeding is concluded every tutela file should be send to the Constitutional Court, which may decide to select it for a special review or not.
-This case was chosen by the Constitutional Court for its review.
+The Decree 2591/91, which regulates tutela, establishes that once the regular proceeding is concluded every tutela file should be sent to the Constitutional Court, which may or may not choose to select it for a special review.
+Accordingly, this case was chosen by the Constitutional Court for its review.

 Decision Overview